 Google Wallet introduced an accompanying free debit card that can be used to swipe for purchases and withdrawing cash — both transactions will tap Google Wallet funds.
 Contrary to earlier speculation, the Google Wallet Card does not serve as a proxy for debit and credit cards linked to the digital wallet.

 Cardholders can spend a maximum of $5,000 every 24 hours.
-There is no ATM cash withdrawal limit.
+The daily ATM withdrawal limit is $300.
 When transactions are made, instant notifications are sent to users’ phones to help them keep track of spending.

 Last year, a leaked version of the Google Wallet mobile app revealed an option for a physical Google Wallet Card that appeared to allow users to select a linked debit or credit card for which the Google Wallet Card would act as a proxy.
 It meant that a user could leave their debit and credit cards at home and just carry the single Google Wallet Card, which could “transform” into any of the user’s existing cards.